-This month, we’re making a concerted effort to share recipes that reduce or eliminate food waste.
-(It’s Earth Month, in case you were wondering!)
+This month, we're making a concerted effort to share recipes that reduce or eliminate food waste.
+It's Earth Month, in case you were wondering!
+And this easy roasted veggie and tofu sheet pan dinner is the perfect weeknight meal!

-Ever since we stopped eating meat, a lot of our meals have looked something like this (usually with a side of sautéed mushrooms and potentially some legumes for additional protein).
-We simply chop up whichever veggies we have on hand, coat them generously in olive oil, herbs and spices, and roast until tender and crispy.
+Ever since we stopped eating meat, a lot of our meals have looked something like this simple tofu sheet pan dinner.
+Usually with a side of sautéed mushrooms and potentially some legumes for additional protein.
+First we simply chop up the veggies we have on hand.
+Then we coat them generously in olive oil, herbs and spices, and roast until tender and crispy.
 We often top off the finished meal with hummus or a lemon garlic tahini sauce!
-If you eat meat, you can easily substitute the tofu with chicken breast, which is what we often make for the boys.
-We cook the chicken on a separate pan and share the veggies, so everyone is happy!
+If you eat meat, you can easily substitute the tofu with chicken.
+That's what we often make for the boys.
+We cook the chicken on a separate sheet pan and share the veggies, so everyone is happy!

-We’d really love to hear from you about how you reduce food waste!
+We'd really love to hear from you about how you reduce food waste other than sheet pan dinners!
 Leave a comment below this post, or even feel free to send us an email.
-You guys are our biggest source of inspiration and we can’t wait to hear what you have to say!Print
+You guys are our biggest source of inspiration and we can't wait to hear what you have to say!Print

 This is a great clean-out-the-fridge sort of meal.
 Feel free to use whatever vegetable odds and ends you can find!